henry-zwart/boids/README.md

 ### Predators

 The application includes a rudimentary predator implementation.
 Predators are driven by a single rule which steers them toward the center of mass of the boid population.
+The strength of this rule is determined by the **seek** parameter (tunable within the application).
+Higher values permit higher acceleration, which affects both the speed of predators, and the rate at which they can 'turn'.

 Aside from the boids' **flee** rule, which steers them away from predators within their view radius, the predators have no further impact on the system (e.g. removal of collided